pepurion/aleph/content/Gameplay/Crafting.md

 #### Crafting
 Power components are manufactured using other components of the same rarity.

-When crafting a component, an Engineering check is made.
+When crafting a component, a Control check is made.
 Upon fail, all components are destroyed.
 Crude materials cannot be used.

 - **Common** Power
 	- 1 Common Material, 1 Common Refinement
-	- Diff 11 Engineering check
+	- Diff 11 Control check
 - **Enhanced** Power
 	- 1 Enhanced Material, 1 Enhanced Refinement
-	- Diff 17 Engineering check
+	- Diff 17 Control check
 - **Advanced** Power
 	- 1 Advanced Material, 1 Advanced Refinement
-	- Diff 23 Engineering check
+	- Diff 23 Control check
 - **Elite** Power
 	- 1 Elite Material, 1 Elite Refinement
-	- Diff 29 Engineering check
+	- Diff 29 Control check
 - **Prime** Power
 	- 1 Prime Material, 1 Prime Refinement
-	- Diff 35 Engineering check
+	- Diff 35 Control check

 ### Foraging
 This is the act of spending a long period of time searching for something specific.
 The searches are thorough and include looking above and beneath the surface when available.